twaclaw/pi-k8s/README.md

 ## Conclusions

-This exercise just scratched the surface of the potential of Kubernertes.
-Kubernetes is very useful to create multi-tier applications, scaling up/down automatically, and keeping the status.
+This exercise illustrated how to create a simple load-balancer using Kubernetes on a Raspberry Pi cluster.
+The presented example just scratched the surface of the potential of Kubernertes; Kubernetes is very useful for creating multi-tier applications, scaling up/down replicas automatically, monitoring deployments, and many other applications.

 ## Credits